Grounded GUI Understanding for Vision-Based Spatial Intelligent Agent: Exemplified by Extended Reality Apps: Results and Analysis

-These results demonstrate the capability of \tool to boost the effectiveness and efficiency of VR app testing.
-Apart from automated VR app testing, other downstream software engineering problems like UI to code, video-based or screenshot-based testing, etc., can also benefit from the ability of \tool to effective and efficient \ivo detection. \shuqing{Summarize discussions on usefulness to here.}
+These results demonstrate the capability of \tool to boost the effectiveness and efficiency of XR app testing.
+Apart from automated XR app testing, other downstream software engineering problems like UI to code, video-based or screenshot-based testing, etc., can also benefit from the ability of \tool to effective and efficient \ivo detection. \shuqing{Summarize discussions on usefulness to here.}

 \todoaftersub{RQ: Different category}

 \todoaftersub{Cannot directly use llm and LMM.
 No multimodel and exact output.}

 \todoaftersub{Huge search space.}